 3. The Taste

-Though the base flavor is identical, the addition of milk drastically changes the flavor of these drinks.
+Though the base flavor of both drinks is identical, the addition of milk drastically changes the flavor of these drinks.
 Espresso has an intense, bold flavor and usually comes without additions.
 There are variations of espresso (like a ristretto or lungo) that can alter the taste and require changing the extraction time for the shot and the amount of water used.

 A cappuccino, on the other hand, will be thick, creamy, and frothy.
 The espresso flavor is still present but mellowed by the milk.
 Cappuccinos also have other options to enhance the flavor to your preference.
 You can order them dry (with more foam than steamed milk) or ask for milk substitutes, like soy or almond.